13 September 2017

 On 11 September 2017, Hanover Close/Walk on Chapel House Estate in Newcastle upon Tyne celebrated its 50th anniversary.
-The atmosphere of Chapel House and the warm friendships in evidence at the 50th party were striking: could this housing model hold clues to some key ingredients that help to create and sustain cross-generational communities?
+The atmosphere of the estate and the warm friendships seen at the 50th party were striking.
+Could this housing model hold clues to the key ingredients that create and sustain cross-generational communities?

 Building sustainable communities

-When Chapel House Estate was constructed in the early 1960s, it came with a layout and housing stock mix designed to create a sense of community normally only found in villages.
+The Chapel House Estate was constructed in the early 1960s.
+Its layout and housing stock were designed to create a sense of community normally only found in villages.
 A core 'hub' of facilities lay at the heart of the estate, surrounded by family houses, bungalows, flats and schools.
-This special mix of ingredients has enabled Chapel House to remain a consistent provider of housing and a close-knit community across three generations for over 50 years.
+This special mix has made Chapel House a consistent provider of housing and a close-knit community across three generations for over 50 years.

 The estate is ideally situated just five miles to the west of Newcastle.
-A choice of bus services provides easy access to both the city centre and Gateshead’s intu Metro Centre, and the beautiful countryside of Tyne and Wear and Northumberland.
-The ‘hub’ at the heart of the estate is made up of small supermarkets, a hair and beauty salon, hardware store, bakery, fish and chip shop, estate agent and church.
-There is also recently added medical centre.
+A choice of bus services provides easy access to both the city centre and Gateshead’s intu Metro Centre.
+The beautiful countryside of Tyne and Wear and Northumberland is just nearby.
+The ‘hub’ at the heart of the estate is made up of small supermarkets, a hair and beauty salon, hardware store, bakery, fish and chip shop, estate agent, church, children's nursery and a cafe for older people.
+There is also a recently added medical centre.
 This hub has played a vital role in helping the village-type environment to thrive.

 Residents of Chapel House are fiercely protective of their well-established and beautifully kept environment.
 Covering a large area, a stroll around the estate reveals mature gardens and well-maintained housing.

-In 2011, a community campaign headed up by the Friends of Chadderton Field led to the an area of green space being protected as a village green.
-Many of the members of this group had lived on the estate since it was first built.
-An article in the Evening Chronicle at the time about their efforts showed the importance of open space and neighbourhood communities to residents’ wellbeing.
+In 2011, a community campaign headed up by the Friends of Chadderton Field resulted in an area of green space being protected as a village green.
+Many of the members of the group had lived on the estate since it was first built.
+An article in the Evening Chronicle at the time about their efforts showed the importance of open space and neighbourhood communities for residents’ wellbeing.
 The Chair also spoke of how his parents had owned their house from when it was first built.
-They had brought their children up there and now see their grandchildren using the space.
+They had brought their children up there and now enjoy seeing their grandchildren also living on the estate.

 Life at Hanover Close/Walk

 Built at the same time as Chapel House, Hanover Close/Walk has 24 one-bedroom retirement housing flats for the over 60s.
-Residents range in age from early sixties to those in their nineties.
-There is a part time estate manager, and facilities include a shared garden and residents’ lounge.
-The lounge was added to the estate in 2014 specifically to create a communal area where residents could get together regularly.
-Many of the people who live at Hanover Close/Walk or are on the waiting list have chosen the estate because they want to be close to their children and grandchildren who also live on Chapel House.
-This has contributed to the estate’s cross-generational history.
+Residents range from early sixties to those in their nineties.
+There is a part-time estate manager, and facilities include a shared garden and residents’ lounge.
+The lounge was added to the estate in 2014 to create a communal area where residents could get together regularly.
+Many of the people who live at Hanover Close/Walk or are on the waiting list have chosen it because they want to be close to their children and grandchildren who also live on Chapel House.
+This has helped to reinforce the estate’s cross-generational history.